EbenEzerManurung/ritel-laravel/README.md

 Laravel 13.9.0 Ritel is a Progressive Web Application (PWA) that provides a complete retail management solution for small and medium-sized businesses.
 The application offers customer management, product inventory management, transaction processing, reporting, and role-based authentication.

-The project aims to demonstrate modern frontend development practices using Laravel 13.9.0, Vite, Tailwind CSS, and Progressive Web App technologies while delivering practical business functionality.
+The project aims to demonstrate modern frontend development practices using Laravel 13.9.0,Tailwind CSS, and Progressive Web App technologies while delivering practical business functionality.

 ---